SpectralSolutions/spectralelementupdater/README.md

 ```

 ##Respond to update events
-Custom code can be written to respond triggered update events by extending the IUpdateEventsListener interface and passing it to the ActionExtractJar constructor.
+Custom code can be written to respond to triggered update events - making it simple to pair a GUI with the updater.
+Extend the IUpdateEventsListener interface and pass it as an argument to the ActionExtractJar constructor.

 ```java
 import com.spectralsolutions.elementupdater;